Climate crisis concerns me quite a bit, as does all the disregard of nature. And yet I believe we can make choices that

 - I created a heart-centered, nature-centric, and practical map for finding and living your purpose.
 It’s a nourishing framework that helps us find where we can align lots of needs elegantly.

 - I study what’s coming so I can help people make smart choices about career and business directions.
 For instance, the world as we know it is increasingly unpredictable and we need to consider resiliency and flexibility.
 My framework for career and business planning takes that into account.

 - I am committed to inclusion and equity practices as one step in smoothing the way to have more diverse voices at the table.

-- I live in a cohousing community (like condos with intentions to connect) where we share tools and supplies and combine efforts in many ways — including planning together for long-term resiliency, and day-to-day things like ordering together from local farms and bringing meals to neighbors who in challenging times.
+- I live in a cohousing community (like condos with intentions to connect) where we share tools and supplies and combine efforts in many ways — including planning together for long-term resiliency, and day-to-day things like ordering together from local farms, bringing meals to neighbors experiencing challenging times, and together helping with refugee resettlement in our area.
 We talk openly about climate crisis and inclusion concerns.

 - As a big believer in the power of community, for effectiveness and our well-being, I host small group communities for my clients.